COVID-19 pandemic on Diamond Princess: Timeline

 A total of 3,700 passengers and crew were quarantined by the Japanese Ministry of Health, Labour and Welfare for what was expected to be a 14-day period, off Yokohama.

 On 7 February, the total number of people on board with confirmed SARS-CoV-2 infections grew to 61.

 Another three cases were detected on 8 February, bringing the total to 64.

 On 9 February, six cases were detected, while another 65 were detected on 10 February, bringing the total to 135.

 The numbers overwhelmed local medical facilities, and stricken passengers were divided into three groups according to condition, and evacuated to suitable locations, allowing intensive care to perform as intended.

 On 11 February, 39 more people tested positive for the virus, including one quarantine officer, bringing the total to 174.

 Passengers with confirmed cases were reported to be taken ashore for treatment.

 On 13 February, 44 more people tested positive for the virus, bringing the total to 218.

 On 15 February 67 more people were reported to be infected, bringing the total to 285.

 On 16 February 70 more people were reported to be infected, bringing the total to 355.

 The next day on 17 February, the Ministry of Health, Labour and Welfare confirmed 99 more cases, raising the total to 454, 33 of whom were crew members.

 On 18 February, another 88 cases were confirmed, bringing the total to 542.

 On the morning of 17 February (Japan time), two U.S. government-chartered planes departed for the United States, carrying hundreds of U.S. citizens who were passengers of the cruise ship.
-Among about 400 cruise passengers, 328 boarded the planes, excluding those who expressed their intention to stay on the ship and 44 under treatment in Japan.
+Among about 400 American passengers, 328 boarded the planes, excluding those who expressed their intention to stay on the ship and 44 under treatment in Japan.

 The U.S. government initially asked Japan to keep them on board for 14 days based on the CDC guideline despite the proposal by the Japanese government to bring American passengers back home early.

 The U.S. government, however, changed its policy to return home on 15 February.

 The first plane landed at Travis Air Force Base in California at midnight on 16 February (U.S. time), and the other plane landed at Joint Base San Antonio in Texas on the early morning of 17th (U.S. time).